meziantou/WPFFontAwesome/Meziantou.WpfFontAwesome.Generator/README.md

 ﻿# How to generate?

-1. Copy the content of the dekstop_free.zip file to the Free folder
+1. Download the free and pro zip files in the default Downloads folder
-2. Copy the content of the dekstop_pro.zip file to the Pro folder
-3. Run the program
+2. Run the program